A Pirate's Life

 CJ Brown: Me too.
 Jeremiah, tell everybody I said goodbye.

-Jeremiah: Consider it done.
-Oh, okay.
-You're not going, are you?
-No, I'll just stay here until I work up enough courage to go home and get punished.
-See you around, CJ.
+CJ Brown: No. I'll just lay here till I work up enough courage to go home and get punished.

 CJ Brown: Not for about a week you won't.

-Guest (Male): CJ pulled a tarp in the boat over his head so he wouldn't be disturbed again.
+Insight for Living: CJ pulled a tarp in the boat over his head so he wouldn't be disturbed again.
 And before long, the lapping of the waves and the gentle rocking of the rowboat lulled that cub right to sleep.

 Two things woke CJ.
 First, he realized that the boat wasn't just rocking anymore, it was moving forward.
 And second, he heard voices, voices he hadn't heard before.
 He decided to listen for a while before letting them know he was there.
 As it turned out, he was both glad and sorry that he did.

-Guest (Male): You have a problem with licorice?
+Hadi: You have a problem with licorice?

 Guest (Male): You mean besides your jumping and chewing and smacking?
 It's truly disgusting.

-Guest (Male): Oh, none?
-Just keep rowing.
-Yeah, what's that music, huh?
-The foolish people in that town, being so nice and polite and never suspecting who we really are.
-We, I wonder what they would have done if they had known we were pirates.
-Shh, what?
-I heard a noise.
+Guest (Male): The foolish people in that town, being so nice and polite and never suspecting who we really are.
+I wonder what they would have done if they had known we are pirates.

 Guest (Male): I can't help it.
 I'm hungry.

-CJ Brown: Please don't hurt me!
+CJ Brown: No!
+Please don't hurt me!

-Guest (Male): A stowaway!
+Hadi: A stowaway!
 Who are you?

 CJ Brown: My name is CJ.
 Are you guys really pirates?

-Guest (Male): Only the meanest pirates you'll ever see.
-Can I have one licorice, little one?
-I'm trying to make a point here.
-Oh, over the side with him.
+Guest (Male): I'm trying to make a point here.
+Oh, over the side with him!

-CJ Brown: Wait, please no!
+CJ Brown: Wait, please don't!

-Guest (Male): Give me one good reason why.
+Hadi: Give me one good reason why.

-CJ Brown: Because I want to be a pirate too.
+CJ Brown: Because I want to be a pirate too!

 CJ Brown: Yes, I do.

-CJ Brown: Can too.
+CJ Brown: Can too!
 I'm tired of being good.
 Give me a chance and I can be as bad as anyone.

 Guest (Male): I still say over the side with him.

-Guest (Male): I don't know.
+Hadi: I don't know.
 He has spunk.
 He reminds me of me when I was young.

 Guest (Male): You were a whiny, sniveling coward when you were young.

-Guest (Male): He reminds me of what I wanted to be when I was young, okay?
+Hadi: He reminds me of what I wanted to be when I was young, okay?
 Let's take him to see the captain.

 CJ Brown: Well, you're pirates.

-Captain Teastane: Well, yes, but that doesn't mean we're not civilized.
-But don't you plunder, pillage, and loot?
-Oh, certainly, and quite well, I might add.
-But we couldn't do it without discipline.
-And discipline means rules.
+Captain Tinstane: Oh, certainly!
+And quite well, I might add.
+But we couldn't do it without discipline, and discipline means rules.

 CJ Brown: What kind of rules?